google/zetasql/docs/user-defined-functions.md

-    + `DEFAULT default_value`: If an argument is not provided for a function parameter, `default_value` is used. `default_value` must be a literal or `NULL` value.
+    + `DEFAULT default_value`: If an argument isn't provided for a function parameter, `default_value` is used. `default_value` must be a literal or `NULL` value.
 All function parameters following this one must also have default values.